COVID-19: travel health notice for all travellers

 Dual citizenship

-Dual citizenship is legally recognized in Seychelles.
+Dual citizenship is legally recognized in the Seychelles.

-If you are a Canadian citizen, but also a citizen of Seychelles, our ability to offer you consular services may be limited while you're there.
+If you are a Canadian citizen, but also a citizen of the Seychelles, our ability to offer you consular services may be limited while you're there.
 You may also be subject to different entry/exit requirements.

 Travellers with dual citizenship